MECHGB02 Biofluids & Medical Devices

 The second part of the module aims at analysing the interaction between physiological flows and artificial systems, identifying the most important parameters to control in the design of medical devices.

-Applications to cardiovascular implantable devices such as artificial heart valves will be examined.
+Applications to cardiovascular implantable devices such as artificial heart valves are examined.

-Emphasis will be placed on a physical rather than mathematical understanding of the relevant phenomena, to allow a realistic appraisal of flow dynamics in the body.
-By the end of the module the students will have a sound knowledge and understanding of fluid dynamics in physiological systems, and the interaction between physiological flows and medical devices.
+Emphasis is placed on a physical rather than mathematical understanding of the relevant phenomena, to allow a realistic appraisal of flow dynamics in the body.
+By the end of the module students will have a sound knowledge and understanding of fluid dynamics in physiological systems, and the interaction between physiological flows and medical devices.

 This module is taught through:

 This module is assessed entirely through an unseen written examination.

 For more information about assessment please contact email@example.com.